 Bright and crisp notes of aldehydes and Jasmine Grandiflorum sparkle high above the smooth and warm facets of Turkish Rose and Lily of the Valley.

-100mL flaçons are crafted in Normandy by legendary glass atelier Verreries-Brosse and topped with a silver-plated cap made in Milan.
+100mL flaçons are crafted in Normandy by legendary glass atelier Verreries-Brosse and topped with a silver-tone cap made in Milan.

 N° 3 Extrait de Parfum